The Potala,and the Tibetan cityaround it.

-Lhasa sits at three thousand six hundred and fifty metres on the Tibetan plateau.
-Foreign visitors require a Tibet Travel Permit, organised six weeks ahead and only obtainable through a licensed operator with a Tibetan tour-permit licence.
-The Potala Palace is the headline; the city around it, Jokhang Temple, the Barkhor pilgrimage circuit, the surrounding monasteries, is what makes the trip.
-We run it as a five-night Lhasa-anchored route, acclimatisation paced.
+Lhasa sits at 3,650 metres on the Tibetan plateau.
+Foreign visitors require a Tibet Travel Permit, organised at least six weeks ahead and only obtainable through a licensed operator with a Tibetan tour-permit licence.
+The Potala Palace is the headline.
+The city around it is what makes the trip: Jokhang Temple, the Barkhor pilgrimage circuit, and the three great monasteries on the outskirts.
+We arrange Lhasa as a five-night Lhasa-anchored route with altitude carefully paced, often via the natural acclimatisation step at Shangri-La (3,200 m) on the way up.

 The Potala at first light